TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 - if the level of mastery is sufficient according to the course's learning objectives and outcomes
 - if learners goals and objectives are aligned to the course's goals and objectives
 - which types of mistakes need special attention

->### Challenge 2: what kind of feedback/assessment do you use as an instructor?
-> * What type of feedback/assessment strategies do you use in your courses?
-> * What is their purpose?
-> * Do you mostly provide feedback to learners? or
-> * Do you collect feedback from learners?
-> * Are your assessment techniques mostly *summative* or *formative*?
-> * Write at least one example and discuss it with the others
->

 From the [GLOSSARY OF EDUCATION REFORM](edglossary.org/formative-assessment/) (also in [PDF](edglossary.org/formative-assessment/)):
 > *Formative assessment* refers to a wide variety of methods that teachers use to conduct in-process evaluations of student